Recruiting Students and Faculty/Staff to participate in the

 Achieving consensus, ability to take different perspectives, active listening, appreciating diversity and understanding different experiences, strategic planning

 There are several opportunities for student participation.
 These include serving as a student moderator or a participant.

-Student Moderators: We have filled the moderator positions for East, West and Metro campus for fall semester 2013.
-We will be recruiting students at all 4 campuses including Westshore who reflect the different voices in the community as moderators, starting in December 2013 for spring term 2014.
-During the semester, in weekly sessions of 1 hour each, moderators will co-facilitate a group of 8-12 students to engage critical issues around the big 8 of social identity including racism, ableism, socioeconomics, ethnicity, sex and gender, sexual orientation, religion, or age depending on what topics the group sees as affecting your campus most.
+Student Moderators: Currently we are recruiting students at all 4 campuses who reflect the different voices in the community as dialogue facilitators for the 2014-2015 school year.
+During the semester, in weekly sessions of approximately one and a half hours, moderators will co-facilitate a group of 8-12 students to engage critical issues around the big 8 of social identity including racism, ableism, socioeconomics, ethnicity, sex and gender, sexual orientation, religion, or age depending on what topics the group sees as affecting your campus most.
 The group will then propose college and campus-wide methods of addressing related conflicts.
+APPLY HERE

 Skills Training Moderators will receive: